rdick/ActivityComponent/README.md

-# Live Already Built Example
+# Live Componet Version of Component that is Being Copied
 To see an example of the fully built component go to this website and sign up for a free trial. www.pipedrive.com

-# Simplet instructions
+## Simplet instructions

 Only build with hooks.